Philliec459/STS-Software-to-Download-and-Process-NASA-PACE-Ocean-Ecosystem-hyperspectral-data/README.md

     Authors: Anna Windle (NASA, SSAI), Ian Carroll (NASA, UMBC), Carina Poulin (NASA, SSAI)

-This is the original Notebook supplied by NASA.
+This is the original Jupyter Notebook used to download PACE data supplied by NASA.
 ---

 By using these tools, STS and citizen scientists aim to be part of the solution in detecting, tracking and hopefully mitigating the impacts of Red Tide through advanced hyperspectral data analysis.